 What’s the difference between the PSAT 10 and PSAT/NMSQT?

-NMSQT stands for National Merit Scholarship Qualifying Test, and this version of the PSAT is given to juniors during fall semester.
+NMSQT stands for National Merit Scholarship Qualifying Test, and this version of the PSAT is given to juniors during the fall semester.
 Taking the PSAT/NMSQT your junior year might make you eligible for National Merit distinctions or scholarships.
 The National Merit Scholarship Program honors the students with the top 50,000 PSAT scores across the United States, but it’s not required for admission to college.

 The PSAT 10 is administered to sophomores in spring semester.
 The only difference between the PSAT 10 and PSAT/NMSQT is that students who take the PSAT 10 will not be considered for the National Merit Scholarship Program (you must be a junior to qualify).